 Detective Short told the UPI, “This fellow in one way is a genius and in another way is a nut.”
 He didn’t explain the genius side of the equation.

 The police would not say to whom the head had once belonged.
 Tiliakos had stolen it eight months before, a damp November night, just after Halloween, 1969.
 Hidden by the prickly thistles and the tall and softly swaying goldenrod behind the Drew Mansion, Tiliakos liked to show the decapitated head to his friends.

-Anne Brown remembers when her father, Detective Short, told his children about the head.
+Anne Brown remembers when her father, Detective Short, who also, with apparent futility, investigated what became known as “the Drew House rapes,” though the actual assaults occurred elsewhere in the neighborhood, told his children about the buried head.
 Tiliakos had known the man who’d given his body to become a teaching cadaver and wanted to keep something of his friend after the cadaver was cremated.

 Anne says, “My father told us the orderly slept with the head in his bed the first night, then disposed of it behind the Drew Mansion because he was afraid of getting caught.”